 During a non-maintenance period, the CMSP-PI calculated for a family of defined Standard Constant Maturities (SCM) is obtained by the multiplication of the Basket Value (BV) (which represents the value of a component or group of components of the CMSP) by the Maintenance Factor (MF).
-The Maintenance Factor is used to prevent any discontinuity of the price index associated with changes in nominal weights over time.
+The Maintenance Factor is used to prevent any discontinuity of the price Index associated with changes in nominal weights over time.
 For any non-maintenance days, BV is calculated for each component as the Sum of Daily Constant Maturity Forward Price (DCMFP) of each basket component multiplied by the respective Component Nominal Weight (CNW).
 The DCMFP are adjusted by price scalars reflecting reference foreign currency exchange rates versus, for example, the U.S. Dollar, such that all DCMFP are expressed in the same currency.

-For non-maintenance days and, for example, on the USD index, we have:
+For non-maintenance days and, for example, on the USD I ndex, we have:

-$$CMSP - PI{USD, SCM, t} = MF{SCM, USD} \times \sum{=1, N} DCV{c, USD, SCM, t, t} = MF{SCM, USD} \times BV{USD, SCM, t, t, c}$$ (1)
+$$CM - BCOM - PI{USD,SCM,T} = MF{SCM,USD} \sum{C=1,N} DCV{c,USD,SCM,t,t} = MF{SCM,USD} \times BV{USD,SCM,t,t}$$

-$$DCV{c,USD,SCM,t,t} = IsIn{c,Index} \times DCMFP{c,SCM,t,t} \times CNW{c,SCM} \times \left[FX{USD,c,t}\right]^{CCYScala{USD,CCY}}$$ (2)
+$$DCV{c,USD,SCM,t,t} = IsIn{c,Index} \times DCMFP{c,SCM,t,t} \times CNW{c,SCM} \times \left[FX{USD,c,t}\right]^{CCYScalar{USD,eey}}$$ (2)

+BV{USD,SCM,t,t} is the Basket Value (i.e for any given Index, the sum of Daily Component Value),

+DCV{c,USD,SCM,t,t} is the Daily Component Value calculated at time t,

+CNW{c.SCM.t} is the Component Nominal Weight for a component c and for a specific Standard calculated at time t and with Contract Proportions taken at time t.

+Constant Maturity(SCM),

-$\mathrm{BV}{\mathrm{USD},\mathrm{SCM},\mathrm{t},\mathrm{t}}$ $\mathrm{DCV}{\mathrm{c},\mathrm{USD},\mathrm{SCM},\mathrm{t},\mathrm{t}}$ is the Basket Value (i.e for any given index, the sum of Daily Component Value), is the Daily Component Value calculated at time t, CNW c,SCM,t is the Component Nominal Weight for a component c and for a specific Standard Constant Maturity (SCM), DCMFP c,SCM,t,t is the Daily Constant Maturity Forward Price, for a component c and for a specific FX USD,c,t SCM, calculated at time t and with Contract Proportions taken at time t. is the currency exchange rate between the quotation currency of the component instrument and the Index Currency Reference (ICR) in which the Index is expressed (here USD).
+DCMFP{c,SCM,t,t} is the Daily Constant Maturity Forward Price, for a component c and for a specific SCM, calculated at time tand with Contract Proportions taken at time t.

+is the currency exchange rate between the quotation currency of the component instrument and the Index Currency Reference (ICR) in which the Index is expressed (here USD).
 For official settlement prices, the CMSP uses a direct or USD cross fixing price.

-For the USD direct rate quotes, the price source is set to Bloomberg on page CCY Curncy HP <go></go> (Note the Location Time zone is set to "New-York").
+For the USD direct rate quotes, the price source is set to Bloomberg on page CCY Curncy HP <GO> (Note the Location Time zone is set to "New-York").

 Cross rates are calculated (please see Appendix A in the CMCI Technical Document which shall apply to the CMSP as if references in such Appendix A to "CMCI" were references to "CMSP") so that the foreign exchange adjustment within the Index features no possible arbitrage.

+CMCI Technical Document Effective October 2019

+$FX{USD,c,t}$

-IsInc,Index a scalar factor with positive value, which allows to control the component c's Effective Weight in the calculated index.
+IsIn{c,Index} a scalar factor with positive value, which allows to control the component c's Effective

-CCYScalarUSD,CCY is +1 or -1 (please refer to the CMCI Technical Document for details)
+CCYScalar{USD,CCY} is +1 or -1 (please refer to the CMCI Technical Document for details)

-CMSP Price Indices are set equal to 1000 on January 29th, 2007.
+CMSP Price Indices are set equal to 1000 on 29 January 2007.